shawnzyp/CCCCG/README.md

   "https://discord.com/api/webhooks/123/abc"
 ```

 Note: Browsers block cross origin webhook requests with CORS.
 Use a server or Worker to proxy the request.
+The Worker allowlist includes https://shawnzyp.github.io and localhost origins.

 Recommended Cloudflare Worker proxy:

 Create a Worker at `workers/discord-roll-worker.js` and deploy it with Wrangler.
-Then POST to `/roll` with the same JSON payload you would send to Discord.
+Then POST to `/roll` with either a Discord payload or a roll payload.
+Configure the app meta tag `discord-proxy-url` to point at the Worker /roll URL.

 Wrangler config snippet: